k-sommer/nixos-config/README.md

-# NixOS System Configurations
+# NixOS Systems Configuration
-This repository contains a declarative configuration designed to manage a varied fleet of linux devices from a single source of truth.
-Using a modular structure allows for seperating endpoint specific hardware profiles from reusable system features, services, and drivers. ```mkHost``` is used in ```flake.nix``` for the purpose of passing the host name and user variables, eliminating code duplication.
-This has the added benefit of easily being able to scale from 5 devices to 500 with minimal code.
+This repository contains a NixOS systems configuration designed to manage a varied fleet of linux devices from a single source of truth.

 # Deployment staging
 ```lapt-01``` is leveraged as a staging environment to build, evaluate, and test system updates before utilizing rsync and ssh to deploy zero-downtime rolling upgrades to live nodes.
 Even when an end user is gaming!